andifalk/client-certificate-demo/README.md

 To authenticate your web browser for our Spring Boot server application just import the file _myuser-client.p12_ into the browsers certificate store.

-But this is not sufficient, the server application also needs just the certificate (with public key) to be able to validate the client certificate.
+This is not sufficient, the server application also needs just the certificate (with public key) to be able to validate the client certificate.
 To achieve this we also need to configure a trust keystore for Spring Boot.
 You must not use the keystore we just created because the server should not get access to the private key.

-Instead we have to create another keystore using the [Keystore Explorer](https://keystore-explorer.org/) that only contains the certificate.
+Instead, we have to create another keystore using the [Keystore Explorer](https://keystore-explorer.org/) that only contains the certificate.

 But first we have to export the certificate from the existing keystore _myuser-client.p12_: